arjun1131/AWS-SAA-C-03-Notes/EC2 Instance Storage.md

 2. Each instance has full read and write permissions on EC2 intance which they connected with
 3. Use case - Teradata , managing concurrent read and write transactions.

+## EFS - Elastic File System :
+It's a network file system which can be mounted on EC2 instance.
+It can work on EC2 instance in different AZ's Expensive(3*gp2) instance , pay per use.